maruel/nin/README.md

 Little nin' is [ninja](https://ninja-build.org/)'s little sibling.

-Nin is an experimental fork of ninja translated in Go, that is music to your ears.
+Nin is an experimental fork of ninja translated in Go.

 ## Installation